 Hard boiled egg storage – how to store hard boiled eggs to extend their shelf life?

-Proper food storage is the key to extending the expiration date of hard cooked eggs or hard boiled eggs shelf life.
-You can extend the answer to how long do hard boiled eggs last by storing them in your fridge (refrigerator) immediately after use.
+Proper food storage is the key to extending the expiration date of hard cooked eggs or how long hard boiled eggs last.
+You can extend the answer to how long do hard boiled eggs last by storing them in your fridge (refrigerator) immediately after preparation or use.
 Once prepared, hard boiled eggs should be stored in a tightly closed container to keep out moisture and other contaminants.

-- The term hard boiled eggs is actually misleading because eggs should never be placed in a rigorous boil, it should be a gentle boil.
-Thus, a more proper term for hard boiled eggs is hard cooked eggs.
+- The term hard boiled eggs is actually misleading because eggs should never be subjected to a rigorous boil, it should be a gentle boil.
+Thus, a more proper (yet less common) term for hard boiled eggs is hard cooked eggs.

 - Salmonella is killed by the heat of cooking (once the yolk and white are both firm).